Help your neighbors in need

 During the COVID-19 pandemic, San Franciscans have stepped up to help our neighbors.
 You’ve helped people access food and basic necessities, and have checked in on their well-being.

 Support your neighbors by volunteering and donating to San Francisco-based organizations.
-Your contributions of time and money will help make this holiday season brighter for us all!
+Your contributions of time and money will help make this challenging time brighter for us all!

 How to give

-There are many ways to volunteer safely this holiday season and beyond.
+There are many ways to volunteer safely.
 You can do:

 - Individual meal drop-offs